railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_wf.rst

 Depending on the table above you have 1Kg = 1000g = 0.001 Tonnes.
 A product in the “Weight” category could be expressed in Kg, Tonnes or Grammes.
 You can't express them in hours or pieces.

-Use the menu *Products > Configuration > Units of Measure > Units of Measure* to define a new unit of measure.
+Use the menu :menuselection:`Products --> Configuration --> Units of Measure --> Units of Measure` to define a new unit of measure.

 In the definition of a Unit of Measure, you have a *Rounding precision* factor which shows how amounts are rounded after the conversion.
 A value of 1 gives rounding to the level of one unit.
 0.01 gives rounding to one hundredth.